KadiyaheetChetanbhai/KadiyaheetChetanbhai/README.md

 - 👋 Hi, I’m @KadiyaheetChetanbhai
 - 👀 I’m interested in ...
 Developing things.which are kinda usefull in daily life and could be used for full.
-- 🌱 I’m currently learning ...Web development and android-Development,Trading,Stock market,Chart Analysing.
+- 🌱 I’m currently learning ...Web development and android-Development,Stock market,Chart Analysing.
 - 💞️ I’m looking to collaborate on ...
 Development Activities(Any),Stock markets talks .let's join...
 - 📫 How to reach me ...
 -  https://instagram.com/heetkadiya                           (Instagram)